 Speaking of Crocs, was AND1’s Chosen One supposed to look like a pair of the brand’s infamous Clogs on court?

-There is no denying this is one seriously hideous pair of kicks – and yet they were a sales marvel thanks to Kim Kardashian touting their butt–building capabilities.
+There’s no denying this is one seriously hideous pair of kicks – and yet they were a sales marvel thanks to Kim Kardashian touting their butt–building capabilities.
 Puh-lease.
-Though once SKECHERS were forced to reveal that the claims were unfounded and it was discovered that the shoes actually caused back injuries consumers returned these hideous stompers in droves – but, not before claiming their share of the $40 million class-action lawsuit.
+Though once Skechers were forced to reveal that the claims were unfounded and it was discovered that the shoes actually caused back injuries consumers returned these hideous stompers in droves – but, not before claiming their share of the $40 million class-action lawsuit.
 Ouch!

 Air Jordan 15

-Sneakerheads constantly argue as to what is the greatest Jordan of all time, but when it comes to the ugliest there is almost unanimous consensus: the Air Jordan 15.
-Featuring a tongue literally inspired by Michael Jordan’s tongue (no, seriously), this was a straight up case of TMI.
+Sneakerheads constantly argue about which Jordan is the greatest of all time, but when it comes to the ugliest, there’s an almost unanimous consensus: the Air Jordan 15.
+Featuring a tongue literally inspired by Michael Jordan’s tongue (no, seriously), this was a straight-up case of TMI.
 The first shoe to release in Jordan’s Bulls retirement, some joke that Jordan quit playing just so he wouldn’t have to wear these on court!